erickcalderon1399/Olist_Ecommerce/README.md

 #### Investigate underperforming sellers
 - A small number of sellers show extremely low review scores and high late delivery rates.
 These sellers should be reviewed, coached, or removed to protect platform reputation.
-- It may also be beneficial to implement seller performance thresholds and corrective action plans.

 #### Reward and elevate high-performing sellers
 - Sellers with consistently low late delivery rates and high review scores should be featured more prominently and could also be promoted through “Top Seller” badges or priority placement.